FuseByExample/external-mq-fabric-client/README.md

 Running the example against a default fabric broker
 -------------------------------------------------------------------

-Make sure a default instance of Fuse MQ message broker is running in the local fabric; if not, see below for instructions on how to deploy a default broker.
+Make sure a default instance of JBoss A-MQ message broker is running in the local fabric; if not, see below for instructions on how to deploy a default broker.

 To start the default consumer, open a shell, change to the project root and run the command: